Sustainability

 Sapporo Group has established the Group Sustainability Committee, chaired by the President and Representative Director of Sapporo Holdings, as an advisory body to the Management Council* to promote and oversee environmental conservation activities for the entire Group and to support the environmental management initiatives of each operating company.

-The Group Risk Management Committee is incorporated into the overall risk management, and the committee secretariat reports semiannually to the Board of Directors on the occurrence of risks, including those related to water risk and climate change, and how to respond to them, as well as how to prevent their recurrence.
+The Group Risk Management Committee is incorporated into overall risk management, and the committee secretariat reports semiannually to the Board of Directors on the occurrence of climate-related risks, water risks, and nature-related risks within the Group, as well as on the responses and measures to prevent their recurrence.
 The Sustainability Committee formulates overall policies to promote sustainability management throughout the Group, coordinates within the Group, and the director in charge reports semiannually to the Board of Directors on progress in addressing climate change-related issues.
 The Board of Directors monitors and supervises the efforts to address these reported issues and the targets set.

 (note) Corporate governance and internal control